nbeddows/meen-i8080-arcade/README.md

 **NOTE**: the position of the audio files in the array **must** not be changed.<br>
 **NOTE**: if changing the audio files, the audio hardware properties may need to be updated (untested).
+**NOTE**: the RP IO Controller does not support audio, these setting has no affect.

 ##### Space Invaders/Space Invaders Deluxe/Space Invaders II/Balloon Bomber/Lunar Rescue